|

 039/026 |

 During the past 24 hours, solar activity was low.
-6 active sunspot regions were on the visble disk, with no M-class and above flares produced.
-Due to the effect of recurrent coronal hole high speed stream, the solar wind speed increased to about 410 km/s, and the geomagnetic field was active for 3 hours and quiet to unsettled for the rest of the time. |
+10 active sunspot regions were on the visble disk without any M-class or above flares produced.
+The solar wind speed ranged between 470 km/s and 540 km/s.
+The geomagnetic field reached active level for 3 hours and was quiet to unsettled for the rest of the time.
+The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm level. |

-Within next three days, the solar activity will be mainly low with little chance for M-class flares.
-Due to the effect of recurrent coronal hole high speed stream, the geomagnetic field is expect to reach active levels on 5-6 Jul and quiet to unsettled on 7 Jul. |
+Within the next three days, the solar activity will be low to moderate with chance for M-class flares.
+The geomagnetic field is expected to reach isolated active to minor storm levels on 27 Jul due to the CME from 23 Jul, and be mainly quiet to unsettled on 28-29 Jul. |

 |